Hiring a Contractor

 Important Reminders

-- Keep all documentation (W-9, contracts, payment records) for at least 4 years
+- Keep records for 4 years